2 Easier-to-Use Chameleon Alternatives to Improve Your Onboarding

 Over time, their product has become packed full of useful features.
 It’s now become an extremely robust platform that offers virtually everything you need to start improving your onboarding flow.

-Their vast range of UI elements means you can craft exactly the kind of onboarding flow you need.
+Their vast range of UI elements means you can craft exactly the kind of onboarding flow you need to promote customer success.
 The A/B testing means you can then refine your flows and further improve their effectiveness.

 Why you should NOT choose Appcues